KaterinaWalter/javadocs/docs/unit1/unit1activities.md

 <div class="task" markdown="block">

 1. Come up with a fun story to use for MadLibs.
 Yours should be long enough to include at least **10 variables**.
 Choose nouns, verbs, adjectives, etc., that you want the user to fill in, and decide how many blanks you’ll need.
+Write the full story in a `// comment` with placeholders like below.

    > *Example:* "Today, I went to the PLACE to VERB with my ADJECTIVE NOUN.
 It was a ADJECTIVE day, and we had lots of fun!"

 2. In your `main` method, **declare variables** for the parts of the story that will be filled in.
-For each blank, create a variable.

-   > *Example:* `String adjective1;`

-3. Instead of asking the user, **manually assign values** to each variable in your code.
+For now, **manually assign values** to each variable in your code.

    > *Example:*